 Your feet carry you throughout all your daily activities, so foot pain can cause ceaseless misery.
-The skilled team of orthopaedic surgeons at Texas Orthopaedic Associates, LLP, offers a wide range of treatments for foot pain, including the Cartiva® procedure, at two locations in Dallas and one in Plano, Texas.
+The skilled team of orthopaedic surgeons at Texas Orthopaedic Associates, offers a wide range of treatments for foot pain, including the Cartiva® procedure, at their state-of-the-art locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas.
 To find relief from your foot pain, call your nearest office or book an appointment online today.

 You subject your feet to a lot of pressure every day.
 From propelling you through movements like running to simply standing up, your feet work hard to get you where you need to go.

 With such heavy use, it’s no surprise that feet, toes, and ankles are easy to injure.
 The expert team at Texas Orthopaedic Associates, diagnoses and treats the full spectrum of conditions that cause foot pain, including:

 In addition to these conditions, arthritis is another major cause of pain and stiffness in the foot.
 Each one of your feet contains 33 joints, making the foot a common location for arthritis.

 Arthritis is a common condition that causes pain and inflammation in one or more joints.
 There are more than 100 different types of arthritis, many of which affect the foot and ankle.

 The most common location for arthritis to develop in the foot is at the base of your big toe.
 This is called the metatarsophalangeal (MTP) joint.
 Also known as “stiff big toe,” arthritis of the MTP joint often causes a bump on the top of your foot that may resemble a bunion or callus.